-If you’ve been lucky enough to have crossed over that beautiful border, I’d be willing to put it all on red, betting you’ve experienced some #WeirdNevada—whether you wanted to or not.
-After all, it’s all around us… deliciously unavoidable.
-Let’s see, a creepy-ass clown themed hotel that lies adjacent to a cemetery full of miners who met their fate in a mining disaster over a 100 years ago?
+We’d be willing to put it all on red, betting you’ve experienced some #WeirdNevada—whether you wanted to or not.
+Let’s see… a creepy clown-themed hotel nextdoor to a cemetery full of miners who met their fate in a mining disaster over a 100 years ago?
 GOT IT.
-The largest man-made crater in the world?
+The largest man-made crater in the world, thanks to nuclear testing?
 Yep, totally in Nevada.
 A “forest” of perfectly balanced junk cars, giant fluorescent rocks stacked in the Mojave, an entire highway devoted to little green men, and a sovereign nation smack dab in the middle of a rural town.
 NO DOUBT!
-The world’s largest taxidermied polar bear, an entire official museum exhibit memorializing the Las Vegas Showgirl, and Mark Twain’s bathtub?
+The world’s largest taxidermied polar bear, amateur taxidermy in a fireworks shop, the Toilet Paper Man, and Big—no really, it’s big—Bovine?
 Oh yes, we got all that too.
 Embrace it, and participate, people.
 Don’t even try to pretend—we know you want to get all up in that #WeirdNevada.

 1. A "FOREST" OF CARS IN GOLDFIELD